BootcampersCollective/Coders-Workshop/Coding-Challenges/rotateToSmallestString/README.md

 # Rotate to Smallest String

-You are given a string of.
+You are given a string.
 The string can be manipulated by taking the first letter and moving it to the end.

 Write a program to determine the lexicographically smallest string that can be created after an unlimited number of moves.